 by Harrison Richman, University of Hartford Communications Intern

-Wednesday April 10th wasn’t just another Wednesday at Watkinson, but rather Watkinson’s second annual Social Justice Day.
-Once a year, a mixture of students and special guests run socially conscious workshops to bring awareness to issues or subjects that they find important.
+Wednesday, April 10th wasn’t just another Wednesday at Watkinson, but rather Watkinson’s second annual Social Justice Day.
+Once a year, a mixture of our CT private high school students and special guests run socially conscious workshops to bring awareness to issues or subjects that they find important.

 These topics are discussed in a classroom setting with teachers and students alike sharing ideas and values that they find critical to understanding a given issue.
 Senior, Oliver A., who wanted to discuss all of the angles surrounding gun violence, ran a workshop in the global studies room.
 Here, he spoke with about 20 students and 2 faculty members about how they feel gun violence should be handled and why.
 Not only did Oliver deliver a great workshop, but also the students were engaged and curious as to the implications and restrictions on guns in America.